Vietnam.vn - Nền tảng quảng bá Việt Nam

 Juice

 Even 100% fruit juice can cause a spike in blood sugar within minutes.
-That's because your body doesn't have to work as hard to break down the sugar in juice when almost all the fiber is removed.
+This is because the body doesn’t have to work as hard to break down the sugars in the juice when almost all the fiber is removed.

 Fruit juice also provides more calories without making you feel full.
 This can hinder weight loss efforts.
 One study found that drinking fruit juice was linked to a higher risk of type 2 diabetes.

-If you want to drink juice, try mixing it with water to reduce the amount you drink or combining vegetables and fruits.
+If you want to drink juice, try mixing it with water to reduce the amount you drink or combine vegetables and fruits.

-The glycemic index (GI) is a measure of how certain foods affect your blood sugar.
-The riper the fruit, the higher its glycemic index.
-The numbers also vary depending on how it is prepared.
+The glycemic index (GI) is a measure of how much certain foods affect your blood sugar levels.
+Riper fruits have a higher glycemic index.
+The numbers also vary depending on how they are processed.

-Although the glycemic index is not perfect data, diabetics should refer to it when choosing fruits to eat.
+Although the glycemic index (GI) isn't perfect data, people with diabetes should refer to it when choosing fruits to eat.
 The higher the GI of a fruit, the more difficult it is to control blood sugar.

 Source